Me? Put my German shepherd inside a crate? Not me! It’s more of a detention camp, and it’s cruelty.

 There is never a limit of when to stop using a crate.

-Only stop using a crate when you are sure that you have enforced the behaviours you desire.
+Only stop using a crate when you are sure that you have enforced the behaviors you desire.

 Only stop if the dog.